Friday, March 12, 2010

 B: Suitably uplifting.

-V: Apart from the fact that it’s a retro number in a Eurovision era when no one’s going for it, the undoing of this performance is that the vocals are at their weakest where they’re most important.
+V: Apart from the fact that it’s a retro number in a Eurovision era when no one’s going for it, the undoing of this performance is that the vocals are at their weakest where they matter most.

 25 Slovenia